Gastón Cortés: Europe

 Cortés signed for Bristol Rugby on 29 August 2012.
 Cortés played over 100 games for Bristol, including winning promotion from the RFU Championship twice.

-After six seasons at Bristol, Cortés he signed for Leicester Tigers on 18 May 2018 with the move to happen in the summer of 2018.
+After six seasons at Bristol, Cortés signed for Leicester Tigers on 18 May 2018, with the move to happen in the summer of 2018.

 On 10 February 2020, it was announced that Garston would join Glasgow Warriors on a short-term loan.

 Major League Rugby

-In July 2020 it was confirmed that Cortés had signed for Major League Rugby side Toronto Arrows ahead of the 2021 season.
+In July 2020, it was confirmed that Cortés had signed for Major League Rugby side Toronto Arrows ahead of the 2021 season.